 There is no requirement for directors to also be shareholders, and shareholders do not automatically have the right to be directors.
 However, in most private limited companies, they are the same people.
 This flexibility in ownership and management is one of the many great things about the limited company structure.
-There are so many options.

-The role of a shareholder
+The role of company shareholders

-- Form a company under the Companies Act 2006
+- form a company under the Companies Act 2006

-- Become a member of the company
+- become a member of the company

-- Take at least one share in the company
+- take at least one share in the company

 By becoming a member and taking at least one share in a limited company, a shareholder owns a piece of the business.
 If a company has just one shareholder, that sole person owns and controls the entire company.